DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Apple's storefront for EPUBs and iBooks.

 #####iOS
-Mobile operating, originally called iPhone OS before June 2010, which runs on iPhone, iPad, iPod Touch and Apple TV.
+Mobile operating system, originally called iPhone OS before June 2010, which runs on iPhone, iPad, iPod Touch and Apple TV.

 #####iPad
 Tablet introduced by Apple, controlled by touch gestures.